sakship2000/Flash-Focus-RUHacks/README.md

 2. Creating a prototype of an App that can help students, similar to us, struggling with online university.

 ### What we learned 📖
 Start early and have a solid idea!
+We learned about API development and Google cloud storage.
+Implementing a REST API was a new learning curve for both team members.
+We learned the basics of different call requests as well as the differences between GET and POST.

 ### What's next for Flash-Focus! 🚀
-The next big thing for Flash-Focus is....
+The next big thing for Flash Focus is its endless usages in all different types of environments(Math, science, history, geography).
+All disciplines can benefit from this application saving time and resources.
 The possibilities for Flash-Focus are endless!